Hamtramck Disneyland: Design and theme

 The work is a collaboration of various ordinary objects put together to form a towering structure.
 The creator of this collage, Dmytro Szylak, used these objects to create his own interpretation of Disneyland.
 It is decorated with various objects ranging from mechanical fan propellers to plastic horses and a massive handmade jet aircraft.
 The major theme that seems very much evident throughout the collage is that of a carnival.
 One will notice that Dmytro has a recurring design throughout the entire structure.
 He used plastic horses for a carousel.
 The primary colors he chose to use were yellow, blue and red.
 These three colors were on many of the structures, which would signify his heritage.
 Dmytro was a native Ukrainian and he used the yellow and blue colors on his project to show his pride for his home country.
 He also used yellow and red for some of his propellers, seeing as he once resided in Germany before immigrating to America.

 Dmytro also used many handcrafted cutouts of men in uniform.
 The wooden cutouts of men were placed under what seemed to be missiles that were intensely decorated with Christmas lights.
 The men also had one eye painted in the middle of their heads.
 On the other side of the yard, there stands a windmill which has different cutouts of men and women who appear to be doing manual labor such as cutting a log with a saw and cooking.

 Toward the back of the structure, which can be seen through the alley, the structure takes a different turn with more vivid colors and paintings placed next to each other.
 There are also framed newspapers featuring Dmytro's work, as well as a collage of pictures of him with his artwork.
 The back of the structure covers both garage tops.
 From the back the fans and propellers are seen next to each other, giving the structure a flying movement.
-On the back side there sits a sign saying “Welcome to Art Show”.
-It really is an art exhibition; on the back side of the structure there are many more frames, and wooden objects such as the Statue of Liberty and soldiers.
+On the back side there sits a sign saying "Welcome to Art Show".

+There are many more frames, and wooden objects such as the Statue of Liberty and soldiers on the back side of this art exhibition.
 Way above all the rest of the objects are a carousel.
 On that side you can see the distinct connection between his American, Ukrainian, and German heritage.

-The collaboration of all these objects was just Dmytro's way of self-expression through a form of art.
-Dmytro said everything he made with this “Disneyland” was unplanned, and it fell together on its own.
-He had no set plan and no blueprint of how it should look; he began from the ground up.

-Visiting the site
+Location

 The exhibition is located in an alley between Klinger and Sobieski Streets, south of Carpenter Avenue, in Hamtramck, Michigan.